 The chapters are short, about eight pages in typescript, so the book (as was desired) is somewhat in the vein of a "penny dreadful" episodic story as might have been published in one of the pulp magazines of the 1930s.

 I've revised it, and given it a lick and a promise, but aside from the above mentioned replacement of gaming elements with standard Mythos material, it appears here much as it did originally.

-I'll be releasing new chapters about once a week.
 I hope you enjoy Poisson Pen, and I hope you like its spunky heroine, Carly Willis.